-- Assertion 10: Management asserts that controls were in place during the current federal fiscal year to ensure that, in accordance with 5 U.S.C.
-8909(f)(1), no taxes, fees, or other monetary payment, directly or indirectly, were imposed on FEHBP premiums by any state, the District of Columbia, the Commonwealth of Puerto Rico, or any other political subdivision [48 CFR 1631.205-41]. - Assertion 11: Management asserts that controls were in place during the current fiscal year to ensure that, in accordance with FEHBAR 1631.205-73, no interest costs incurred in the administration of the contract were charged to the contract. - Assertion 12: Management asserts that controls were in place during the current fiscal year to ensure that, in accordance with FEHBAR 1631.205-73, no selling costs related to sales promotion or paid to outside entities for enrolling federal subscribers in the plan were charged to the contract. - Assertion 13: Management asserts that controls were in place to ensure that known material findings and recommendations from prior audits were incorporated into a corrective action plan and subsequently forwarded to the Office of Personnel Management.
+Assertion 10: The carrier asserts that controls were in place during the current federal fiscal year to ensure that, in accordance with 5 U.S.C.
+8909(f)(1), no taxes, fees, or other monetary payment, directly or indirectly, were imposed on FEHBP premiums by any state, the District of Columbia, the Commonwealth of Puerto Rico, or any other political subdivision [48 CFR 1631.205-41].

+- Assertion 11: The carrier asserts that controls were in place during the current fiscal year to ensure that, in accordance with FEHBAR 1631.205-73, no interest costs incurred in the administration of the contract were charged to the contract. - Assertion 12: The carrier asserts that controls were in place during the current fiscal year to ensure that, in accordance with FEHBAR 1631.205-73, no selling costs related to sales promotion or paid to outside entities for enrolling federal subscribers in the plan were charged to the contract. - Assertion 13: The carrier asserts that controls were in place to ensure that known material findings and recommendations from prior audits were incorporated into a corrective action plan and subsequently forwarded to the Office of Personnel Management.